vanschependom/KULAK_IW-shed-of-graphs/README.md

   - Added the compiling of Plantri, since this is system-dependent and we can thus not include the compiled program on this repository.
 - 2.0 _(25/03/24)_
   - Created `stage2` branch
+  - Added the history implementation
+  - Added an explantation to `README.md` about the history of generated graphs

 ## Todo-list